 For example, below is a manufacturing plant maintenance operation where the top-level of the hierarchy is named "Plant".
 Note: there may be up to 999 top-levels in a database.
 In other words, identify up to 999 different plants (or other user-defined locations) in a single database.
 Accordingly, it is now possible to compare, side by side, each of these manufacturing plants to one another since they are located together in the same database.
 That being said, each manufacturing plant is autonomous containing its own specific data.
 Additionally, basic users log into their own plant and only see data from their own plant.

 Each top-level contains data specific to it other than shared data items such as task descriptions, failure cause descriptions and so on.
 The typical CMMS program implementation uses one (1) top-level.
-An example could be:
+An example could be as illustrated below:

 2.)
 What is the different between equipment descriptors and equipment items?